Volunteering is not just about gap-years and long-term

 Kong, Australia, United States of America, United Kingdom and

 Canada to build houses.
-In 16 years we have seen well over 6,300
+To date we have seen well over 8,034 houses

-houses constructed by a total of over 14,700 volunteers.
-In the
+constructed by over 15,000 volunteers.
+In the year ended August

-by the families themselves.
-Our oldest builder this year was
+built sturdy homes.
+Our oldest builder this year

-76 years of age and our youngest builder was 5 years of age!
+was 76 years of age and our youngest builder was 5 years of

 A typical house-building trip will begin with an insightful